ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 ></script>
 ```

+Now we're all set up for a p5.js sketch that can talk to other devides via Serial!

-Back to the p5.js file.
-We have a `setup()` function, in which we create a canvas 400px x 400px big.
+Back to the `sketch.js` file.
+We have a `setup()` function, in which we call `createCanvas()` to create a canvas 400px x 400px big.

 ```js
 function setup() {